JHL-HUST/GCFormer/README.md

 You can run each command in "Solo.sh".

-You could change the hyper-parameters of NAGphormer if necessary.
+You could change the hyper-parameters of GCFormer if necessary.

 Due to the space limitation, please refer to this [link](https://drive.google.com/file/d/1i-cCsF1jEkJ9xNcEaOWftGkOZntAN4m5/view?usp=sharing) to download the datasets as well as pre-computing data.
 Once you have done this, please put them into the corresponding folders (dataset, pre_features and pre_sample)